 - A print options panel will open, where you can customise the size and information on your label.
 A preview of what an individual label will look like is displayed on the right.

 - After you click on Print Selected, your browser's print dialog will open and display all the barcodes that will be printed.
-You can make any final adjustments, such as paper size and margins, before clicking on Print.
+If you selected the Standard Printer option, several labels can be printed on one page.
+If you selected the Label Printer option, then each label will be printed on a different page, in order to have one label per sticker.
+You can make any final adjustments, such as margins and scaling, before clicking on Print.